hoytech/quadrable/README.md

 * The list of keys to prove should be provided as arguments.
 They can be keys that exist in the database (in which case their values are embedded into the proof), or keys that don't (in which case a non-inclusion proof is sent).
 * The default [proof encoding](#proof-encodings) is `CompactNoKeys`, but this can be changed with `--format`.
 * `--hex` causes the output to be in hexadecimal (with a `0x` prefix).
 By default raw binary data will be printed.
 * The example above puts the keys after `--`.
-This is in case a key begins with `-` it won't be interpreted as a switch.
+This is in case you have a key beginning with `-` it won't be interpreted as an option.
 * `--dump` prints a human-readable version of the proof (pre-encoding).
 This can be helpful for debugging.

 ### quadb importProof